oVirt/ovirt-site/source/community/events/archives/workshop/global-workshops.html.md

 ## Promoting oVirt Workshops

 The goal of these workshops is to introduce users and developers to all aspects of the oVirt workshop.
 It would be wonderful if the community would help to spread the word about the workshops via its communications channels.
-If you are looking for assistance in crafting messaging or an announcement about the workshops, [Brian Proffitt](User:bproffitt) would be happy to assist you.
+If you are looking for assistance in crafting messaging or an announcement about the workshops, Brian Proffitt (bproffitt) would be happy to assist you.

 The team is also working with the [Open Virtualization Alliance](http://www.openvirtualizationalliance.org/) to promote the workshops amongst its members.